systemli/ansible-role-letsencrypt/README.md

 It does the following:

-* When invoked with unset/empty variable 'letsencrypt_certs':
+* When invoked with unset/empty variable 'letsencrypt_cert':
   * Installs certbot, registers an account at Let's Encrypt
   * Installs required files/keys for the DNS challenge
   * Creates the system group 'letsencrypt'
-* When invoked with filled variable 'letsencrypt_certs':
+* When invoked with filled variable 'letsencrypt_cert':
   * Requests a SSL certificate via the Let's Encrypt ACME API, either using the HTTP challenge or using the DNS challenge
   * Optionally sets the post-hook for certificate renewals to restart